Edinburgh Academy

 The Edinburgh Academy is a private day school in Edinburgh, Scotland, which was opened in 1824.
-The original building, on Henderson Row in the city's New Town, is now part of the Senior School.
-The Junior School is located on Arboretum Road to the north of the city's Royal Botanic Garden.
+The original building, on Henderson Row in Stockbridge, is now part of the Senior School.
+The Junior School is on Arboretum Road to the north of the city's Royal Botanic Garden.

-The Edinburgh Academy was originally a day and boarding school for boys.
-It ceased boarding and transitioned to co-education in 2008 and is now a fully coeducational day school.
-The nursery, housed in a 2008 purpose built block on the Junior campus, caters for children from age 2 to 5.
-The Junior School admits children from age 6 to 10 whilst the Senior School takes pupils from age 10 to 18.
+In the latter half of the twentieth century there were many cases of physical and sexual abuse of pupils by Edinburgh Academy staff; in 2023 the Scottish Child Abuse Inquiry investigated numerous reports by ex-pupils of historical abuse by several staff; the Academy later issued an acknowledgement and apology.
+Several surviving staff member were found guilty in criminal trials, or Examinations of Facts ("trials of the facts") for those unfit to plead.

 Foundation

 In 1822, the school's founders, Henry Cockburn and Leonard Horner, agreed that Edinburgh required a new school to promote classical learning.
 Edinburgh's Royal High School provided a classical education, but the founders felt that greater provision was needed for the teaching of Greek, to compete with some of England's public schools.
 Cockburn and Horner recruited John Russell as a co-founder and the three of them, together with other interested parties, put a proposal to the City Council for the building of a new school.
-The City Fathers gave their approval in 1823 and fifteen Directors were elected, comprising the three founders along with Sir Walter Scott, Sir John Hay, Robert Dundas and nine others.
+The City Fathers gave their approval in 1823 and fifteen committee members were elected.